-Let me tell you a tale of two children.
+Let me tell you a tale of two babies and one tired mom:

 The second, now 6 months old, is a great sleeper.
 He started sleeping in 5 hour stretches around the 6 week mark and regularly sleeps for 7-9 hours at a time.
 He often puts himself to sleep upon being laid down awake.
 Every once in awhile he has a difficult night or two where he doesn’t sleep well, but these night are the exception rather than the rule.

 Both of these children are mine.
 While I have done a few things differently with the second baby, I haven’t really done anything that I think would make that big of a difference in their sleep habits.